Neerajramb/Medical-Assistant/README.md

-⚕️ LLM-Based Medical Assistant System
-An intelligent, AI-powered conversational assistant designed to provide accurate and contextually relevant information on medical, health, and mental health topics.
-This project showcases the power of Retrieval Augmented Generation (RAG) by combining Large Language Models (LLMs) with a specialized knowledge base, ensuring reliable and grounded responses.

-✨ Features
-Intelligent Query Routing: Automatically classifies user queries as medical or non-medical to provide the most appropriate response.

-Contextual RAG Pipeline: Leverages a local vector database to retrieve specific medical information, augmenting LLM responses for factual accuracy and reducing hallucinations.

-General Medical Knowledge Fallback: If local data is insufficient for a medical query, the system intelligently defaults to the LLM's broader medical knowledge.

-Polite Non-Medical Redirection: Graciously informs users when queries fall outside its specialized medical scope.

-Dynamic & Extensible Knowledge Base: Easily update and expand the medical knowledge by modifying a simple text file, without needing to retrain the core LLM.

-Modern Web Interface: A responsive and intuitive chat UI built with HTML, CSS, and JavaScript.

-Scalable Architecture: Built on Python and Django, designed for potential expansion and production deployment.

-🚀 Why This Project Matters (Importance & Industrial Uses) In today's information-rich world, access to reliable health information is critical.
-This project addresses several key challenges and offers significant industrial value:

-Enhanced Information Accessibility: Provides an easy-to-use platform for individuals to quickly access general health knowledge, reducing the burden on healthcare professionals for routine queries.

-Improved Accuracy & Trust: By grounding LLM responses with RAG, the system significantly minimizes the risk of misinformation and hallucinations, which is paramount in sensitive domains like healthcare.

-Scalable Knowledge Management: The extensible knowledge base design means new research, guidelines, or medical updates can be integrated rapidly, keeping the assistant's information current without costly model retraining.

-Operational Efficiency for Healthcare: Can serve as a preliminary information source, triage tool, or educational resource in various healthcare settings, freeing up human experts for more complex tasks.

-Foundation for Specialized AI: The modular architecture provides a robust blueprint for developing highly specialized AI assistants in specific medical fields (e.g., drug interactions, rare disease information, clinical trial support).

-Showcase of Advanced AI Techniques: Demonstrates practical application of cutting-edge LLM, Vector Database, and RAG technologies, offering a valuable learning and development resource.

-💻 Technologies Used
-Python: The core programming language.

-Django: High-level Python web framework for the backend.

-Large Language Model (LLM): Gemini 2.0 Flash API for intelligent response generation and query classification.

-Vector Database: ChromaDB for efficient semantic search and knowledge retrieval.

-Text Embeddings: Sentence Transformers (all-MiniLM-L6-v2) for converting text into vector representations.

-Frontend: HTML, Custom CSS (mimicking Tailwind), and JavaScript for a responsive and aesthetic user interface.

-.env: For secure management of API keys.

-📂 Project Structure
-medical_assistant_project/
+⚕️ LLM-Based Medical Assistant SystemAn intelligent, AI-powered conversational assistant designed to provide accurate and contextually relevant information on medical, health, and mental health topics.
+This project showcases the power of Retrieval Augmented Generation (RAG) by combining Large Language Models (LLMs) with a specialized knowledge base, ensuring reliable and grounded responses.✨ FeaturesIntelligent Query Routing: Automatically classifies user queries as medical or non-medical to provide the most appropriate response.Contextual RAG Pipeline: Leverages a local vector database to retrieve specific medical information, augmenting LLM responses for factual accuracy and reducing hallucinations.General Medical Knowledge Fallback: If local data is insufficient for a medical query, the system intelligently defaults to the LLM's broader medical knowledge.Polite Non-Medical Redirection: Graciously informs users when queries fall outside its specialized medical scope.Dynamic & Extensible Knowledge Base: Easily update and expand the medical knowledge by modifying a simple text file, without needing to retrain the core LLM.Modern Web Interface: A responsive and intuitive chat UI built with HTML, CSS, and JavaScript.Scalable Architecture: Built on Python and Django, designed for potential expansion and production deployment.🚀 Why This Project Matters (Importance & Industrial Uses)In today's information-rich world, access to reliable health information is critical.
+This project addresses several key challenges and offers significant industrial value:Enhanced Information Accessibility: Provides an easy-to-use platform for individuals to quickly access general health knowledge, reducing the burden on healthcare professionals for routine queries.Improved Accuracy & Trust: By grounding LLM responses with RAG, the system significantly minimizes the risk of misinformation and hallucinations, which is paramount in sensitive domains like healthcare.Scalable Knowledge Management: The extensible knowledge base design means new research, guidelines, or medical updates can be integrated rapidly, keeping the assistant's information current without costly model retraining.Operational Efficiency for Healthcare: Can serve as a preliminary information source, triage tool, or educational resource in various healthcare settings, freeing up human experts for more complex tasks.Foundation for Specialized AI: The modular architecture provides a robust blueprint for developing highly specialized AI assistants in specific medical fields (e.g., drug interactions, rare disease information, clinical trial support).Showcase of Advanced AI Techniques: Demonstrates practical application of cutting-edge LLM, Vector Database, and RAG technologies, offering a valuable learning and development resource.💻 Technologies UsedPython: The core programming language.Django: High-level Python web framework for the backend.Large Language Model (LLM): Gemini 2.0 Flash API for intelligent response generation and query classification.Vector Database: ChromaDB for efficient semantic search and knowledge retrieval.Text Embeddings: Sentence Transformers (all-MiniLM-L6-v2) for converting text into vector representations.Frontend: HTML, Custom CSS (mimicking Tailwind), and JavaScript for a responsive and aesthetic user interface..env: For secure management of API keys.📂 Project Structuremedical_assistant_project/
 ├── venv/                     # Python Virtual Environment
 ├── medical_assistant_project/
 │   ├── __init__.py